Shakshi3104/hectic-docs/mkdocs/docs/index.md

 # Hectic

 Welcome!
-This is the documentation of Hectic (flower🌻 and blossom🌸), last updated July 31, 2021.
+This is the documentation of Hectic (flower🌻 and blossom🌸), last updated August 3, 2021.

 ---